2008 United States Senate election in Oklahoma

 The 2008 United States Senate election in Oklahoma was held on November 4, 2008.
 The statewide primary election was held July 29, with the run-off on August 26.
 Incumbent Republican U.S. Senator Jim Inhofe won re-election to a third term over Democrat Andrew Rice.

-This was the last time a Democrat carried any counties in an Oklahoma U.S. Senate election until 2022 and the last time any Democrat did so in a regular Senate election.
+This was the last time a Democrat carried any counties in an Oklahoma U.S. Senate election until 2022, and as of 2026 is the last time any Democrat did so in a regular Senate election.
+This is also the last Oklahoma U.S. Senate race where the winner received less than 61% of votes.